jay-johnson/donkeycar/install/pi/README.md

 ### Donkey Car Docker Images

-Please note the donkey car images take a long time to build and >2 GB HDD space so please plan accordingly when using these images.
+Please note the donkey car images take a long time to build and >2 GB HDD space so please plan accordingly when using these images and they use python 3.7 as the default runtime.

+Please follow the [Running Donkey Car on a Raspberry Pi within Docker Images Readme](https://github.com/jay-johnson/donkeycar/tree/d1/install/pi/docker#running-donkey-car-on-a-raspberry-pi-within-docker-images) for more details on how to customize your own docker images.

 ### Set up Automatic Donkey Car Log Publishing to Splunk